CHAPTER 17.05: ESSENTIAL SERVICE UTILITIES

 17.05.040 TYPE II ESSENTIAL SERVICE UTILITY.

-(A) All proposed Type II essential service utilities shall require a public involvement program in accordance with a public participation plan as submitted by the utility in all areas of the borough excluding the cities of Houston, Palmer, Wasilla, and the Port MacKenzie special use district boundary.
+(A) Prior to commencement of construction of Type II essential service utilities, a public involvement program in accordance with a public participation plan as submitted by the utility is required in all areas of the borough excluding the cities of Houston, Palmer, Wasilla, and the Port MacKenzie special use district boundary.

 (B) Within 20 calendar days of receipt of the proposed public participation plan, the director shall provide the applicant with written acknowledgement of receipt of the plan, along with any recommendations concerning the proposed process.
 The public involvement program, at a minimum, must contain the following: